 Elective studies 18 ects

-LLEES Programme is a two year Master’s degree programme which trains experts and researchers for various national and international tasks in the field of education.
-The Programme concentrates on the leading research of the Faculty of Education: learning research, learning environments and research of educational systems.
+The Master’s degree in Education and Learning is a two year programme which trains experts and researchers for various national and international tasks in the field of education.
+The Programme concentrates on the leading research of the Faculty of Education: learning research, learning environments and educational systems research.

 The studies will give you an in-depth insight into education on a macro-level as well as into individual learning.
 On the macro-level, the studies will enhance your understanding of social functions of education and familiarise you with analyses on global and local relationships in educational policy.